Gritting and snow

 • railway stations

 We monitor weather conditions and make necessary decisions to treat roads.
-Gritting decisions are based on detailed Met Office forecasts and salt stock levels.
+Gritting decisions are based on detailed forecasts from the Met Office.

 Roads the Council isn't responsible for

 The A406, A12 (Eastern Avenue) and A1400 (Woodford Avenue).
-These roads are attended by Transport for London, and the M11 is gritted by the Highways Agency.
+These roads are attended by Transport for London, and the M11 is gritted by the National Highways.

-If you have any questions or concerns about these roads please contact Transport for London (TfL) or Highways England.
+If you have any questions or concerns about these roads please contact Transport for London (TfL) or National Highways

 What can I do myself?